Welcome to today's edition of the Rush 24-7 podcast.

 This explains it to me.

-The uh big story out of California, but then I'll tell you who gets credit for raising this uh story about the utility companies controlling your thermostat uh via remote control.
+By the way, the big story out of California, but then I'll tell you who gets credit for raising this story about the utility companies controlling your thermostat via remote control, the American thinker Thomas Lifson's bunch, and Lifson himself actually got onto this and made it public.

-They've they've rolled this back.
+They've rolled this back.

-There was just too much of an outcry, and so they're gonna table it for a while to have more public comment about this.
+And so they're going to table it for a while to have more public comment about this.

 This is who liberals are.